Build .NET applications Connected to your IBM i

 It becomes a reliable source for all your services and workflows.

-.NET is one of the most advanced development platforms today: fast, modern, open source, and cross-platform.
+Like Java, .NET is now one of the most mature development platforms available: fast, modern, open source, and cross-platform.
+It enables you to build web, mobile, desktop, cloud, and microservices applications using a single language: C#.

-.NET was ranked the number one most loved framework in the Stack Overflow Developer Survey for three years in a row.
+.NET was ranked the most loved framework in the Stack Overflow Developer Survey for three consecutive years.

-Add the Aumerial.EntityFrameworkCore NuGet package to your .NET project, then register your DbContext with UseNTi().
+Simply add the Aumerial.EntityFrameworkCore NuGet package to your .NET project, then register your DbContext using UseNTi().

-NTi EF Core lets you work with DB2 for i like any other .NET database: you write C#, query your tables with LINQ, generate SQL automatically, use a code-first approach, or retrieve an existing schema with DB-first.
+NTi EF Core lets you work with DB2 for i just like any other .NET database: you write C# code, query your tables using LINQ, automatically generate SQL, and either create your schema using the code-first approach or map an existing one with database-first.

-The EF Core extension handles DB2 for i specifics such as BLOB types and global length configuration (VARCHAR, VARBINARY, VARGRAPHIC).
+The EF Core extension also handles DB2 for i–specific features, such as BLOB data types and global length configuration for VARCHAR, VARBINARY, and VARGRAPHIC fields.

 Yes.
-NTi allows you to run CL commands, call RPG or CLP programs, and even invoke IBM i system APIs.
+NTi allows you to execute CL commands, call RPG or CLP programs, and even invoke native IBM i system APIs.